 Age

 Finally, you may have a water heater that is getting too old to do its job, possibly because of corrosion developing inside the tank.
 The average gas water heater can last for around 12 years and electric water heaters can last for around 20 (provided they have regular maintenance).
 If you have an old water heater, then a drop in the water temperature may indicate that it’s time to upgrade to a new unit.
+For guidance on timing upgrades, see when to finally replace old plumbing fixtures.

 For all your water heater woes, rely on The Clean Plumbers—The one with the bubbles on the trucks.